Crows Nest store now open from Friday to Tuesday, 10am till 6pm.

 Steak knife

 A steak knife is a dining utensil dedicated to cutting steak.
-Most consumer versions feature a serrated edge, which stays effective longer without sharpening but cannot be honed.
+Most consumer versions feature a serrated edge, which stays effective longer on ceramic plates without sharpening but cannot be honed.
 In professional settings, however, steak knives often resemble a curved petty knife.
 This design facilitates a smooth carving motion.
-Crucially, these professional blades have a straight, sharp edge, making them maintainable and able to be sharpened to a precise, long-lasting keenness for superior performance.
+Crucially, these professional blades have a non-serrated edge, making them maintainable and able to be sharpened to a precise, long-lasting keenness for superior performance.

 Slide for more >>